-Child and Family Studies major and Arts Management minor, Chloe Young ’22, began interning at Paint Love, a nonprofit in Atlanta, Georgia, in November 2020.
+Child and Family Studies major and Arts Administration minor, Chloe Young ’22, began interning at Paint Love, a nonprofit in Atlanta, Georgia, in November 2020.
 The Paint Love organization works to provide extraordinary arts programming to youths facing poverty and trauma.

-The unique combination of the Child and Family Studies major and Arts Management minor gave Chloe a leg up on internship opportunities.
+The unique combination of the Child and Family Studies major and Arts Administration minor gave Chloe a leg up on internship opportunities.
 “I discovered my love for working with nonprofits while taking ATM 265 (Arts Management and Organizational Structure) during my junior year,” Chloe said.
 “Professor Mary Carlisle has been a meaningful part of my journey.
 [She] guided me and helped me tremendously with learning about the nonprofit sector and opened my eyes to creative careers.”

 “I discovered my love for working with nonprofits while taking ATM 265 during my junior year.”